-Bahraini conventional bank licensees must develop, commensurate with the nature, size, complexity and scale of the bank's activities, a recovery plan in line with Chapter 2 of Module DS.
-Recovery plans must be approved by the Board and the CBB and must be reviewed regularly.
+Bahraini conventional bank licensees must develop, commensurate with the nature, size, complexity and scale of its activities, a recovery plan in line with Chapter 2 of Module DS.
+Recovery plans must be approved and reviewed regularly by the Board.
 The recovery plan must include information and analysis to reflect the appropriate coverage and granularity of the recovery plan, as well as key elements including: